-Deliverable Format Length Due Detail What is the In what format does How long should this What is the Including the intende deliverable? the deliverable need deliverable be (words indicative deadline user, report language to be presented? /page numbers) for this deliverable etc. Inception report Word file Approximately 50 10 April Plan Nepal, in including tools Word file pages 10 April English

-Training to enumerators including hire PPT Not more than 40 pages 15 May Enumerators, Nepali Draft Reports Word file Approximately 50 pages 15 June Plan Nepal, in English and Nepali Final reports Word file Approximately 50 pages 30 June Plan Nepal, in English and Nepali Findings sharing in Palikas PPT Not more than 40 pages 31 July Representatives of Palikas, Nepali
+Deliverable Format Length Due Detail What is the deliverable?
+In what format does the deliverable need to be presented?
+How long should this deliverable be (words /page numbers) What is the indicati deadline for this deliverable Including the intended user, repo Inception report excluding tools Word file Approximately 40 pages May Plan Nepal, in English Training to enumerators including hire PPT Not more than 40 pages May Enumerators, Nepali Draft Reports Word file Approximately 50 pages June Plan Nepal, in English and Nepali Final reports Word file Approximately 50 pages June Plan Nepal, in English and Nepali Findings sharing in Palikas PPT Not more than 40 pages Aug Representatives of Palikas, Nepali Findings sharing PPT Not more than 40 pages Aug Representatives of Palikas, English